d0ugal/dm/_posts/008 - Vagrant.markdown

     ls -la

-You will then be running from the virtual machine, but be in an activated Python virtual enviroment and in a directory that is mapped to the host machine.
+You will then be running from the virtual machine, but be in an activated Python virtual environment and in a directory that is mapped to the host machine.
 Thus the result of that should show the files for the directory that you started in.
 In my case I generally then need to do `pip install -r requirements.txt` and after that I can run the project - be it